MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tests-hid.md

 ## Known issues

 - Stress tests: Tests run in a tight loop using an LE device may cause pairing or unpairing to fail.
+- When running these tests with an LE HID device, they may infrequently fail due to validation intended to catch unexpected disconnections.
+Sometimes these disconnections get automatically recovered (failures to establish), but the test still fails the validation.
+This can happen more frequently in noisy RF environments.